Puella Magi Madoka Magica: Critical reception

-Puella Magi Madoka Magica has received widespread critical acclaim.
+Puella Magi Madoka Magica received widespread critical acclaim.
 Masaki Tsuji lauded the series' world-building and narrative as well as the character development, and called the series groundbreaking.
-Masaki went on to say that Madoka Magica has reached a "level of perfection", and noted that the series is worthy of people's admiration.
-UK Anime Networks Andy Hanley rated the anime 10 out of 10 and lauded it for its deeply emotional content, and described it as immersive and filled with grandiose visuals along with an evocative soundtrack.
+Masaki went on to say that Madoka Magica had reached a "level of perfection", and noted that the series was worthy of people's admiration.
+UK Anime Networks Andy Hanley rated the anime 10 out of 10, lauding it for its deeply emotional content and described it as immersive and filled with grandiose visuals along with an evocative soundtrack.
 He recommended watching it several times to fully comprehend the complex and multi-layered plot.
 Hanley called it the greatest television anime series of the 21st century thus far.
 Scott Green of Ain't It Cool News called the series "hugely admirable"; he praised the animation team's attention to detail, stating that the series "would not work nearly as well if the characters in general and as magical girls specifically weren't presented so spectacularly winningly by the production".
 Green also said he would highly recommend Puella Magi Madoka Magica to anyone with an interest in anime.

-Michael Pementel of Bloody Disgusting called Madoka Magica a "fascinating work", and lauded its dark atmosphere and horror elements.
-Pementel highly praised the show's aesthetics and wrote that the "pacing in revealing twists" is one of the "show's most exceptional qualities" and also commended the characters tragic arc—particularly Sayaka and Homura.
-He further praised the series for offering "unique, grim twist that not only seeps the show in despair, but subverts the subgenre", concluding that Madoka Magica "stands as one of the best works of anime horror, presenting characters that must strive to find hope through profound darkness."
+Michael Pementel of Bloody Disgusting called Madoka Magica a "fascinating work" and lauded its dark atmosphere and horror elements.
+Pementel highly praised the show's aesthetics and wrote that the "pacing in revealing twists" is one of the "show's most exceptional qualities" and also commended the characters' tragic arcs, particularly those of Sayaka and Homura.
+He further praised the series for offering a "unique, grim twist that not only seeps the show in despair, but subverts the subgenre", concluding that Madoka Magica "stands as one of the best works of anime horror, presenting characters that must strive to find hope through profound darkness."
 THEM Anime Reviews reviewer Tim Jones called it "beautiful, well-written, and surprisingly dark", and gave it four out of five stars.
 Jones also commended the unique animation and design of the backdrops shown during witch fights, which he described as "surreal, beautiful, [and] trippy".
-In his review of the three blu-ray volumes of the anime series, Zac Bertschy of Anime News Network characterized the story as very emotionally dark and one of the most ambitious and beautiful anime series in recent memory.
-He awarded each of the volumes ratings of A or A+ overall, and stated "Time will tell us whether or not this show will be remembered as fondly as it is regarded by the fan community now, but it feels like a masterpiece, something to be appreciated again and again.
+In his review of the three Blu-ray volumes of the anime series, Zac Bertschy of Anime News Network characterized the story as very emotionally dark and one of the most ambitious and beautiful anime series in recent memory.
+He awarded each of the volumes ratings of A or A+ overall, and stated, "Time will tell us whether or not this show will be remembered as fondly as it is regarded by the fan community now, but it feels like a masterpiece, something to be appreciated again and again.
 It is a must-see for anyone remotely interested in what anime can accomplish as an art form".